roaclark/tab-tree/README.md

 The following user interactions are available:

 * Shift + drag - Creates a new link between the source and destination nodes.
-* Drag - Moves a node.
+* Node + drag - Moves a node.
+* Drag - Pans across the graph.
+* Scroll - Zooms in and out in the graph
 * Hover - Displays the node title.
 * Click on node - Displays page info in the panel on the right side.
 Also includes editing options.
 * Click on background - Clears information panel.
 * Double click on node - Opens the page in a new tab.
 * Double click on background - Adds a new organization node.
 Prompts the user for the title and description.
-Organization nodes have dashed outlines and are yellow by default.
+Organization nodes have dashed outlines and are white by default.
 * Delete - Removes any selected nodes from the graph.

 The icon in the upper left corner triggers automatic layout adjustment.